i.e. What to do when the kids have had enough of crafts, quilts, and Amish

 2. Mohican State Park and Forest, near Loudonville, OH

 Just to the west of Holmes County is a state forest with cascading waterfalls, ancient rock formations, and a fire tower climb that is NOT for the faint of heart.
 We like to park near the covered bridge and hike the Big Lyons trail.
+Or, call ahead to the Mohican School of the Outdoors and go on an adventure for a hidden waterfall.
 When you come through Holmes County on SR 39 west, be sure to stop at Harvey’s farm market near Nashville and pick up some fresh produce for your picnic.

 Recently acquired by the local park district, this 25-foot waterfall and adjacent hiking trail are popular among locals.
-The creek bed is a nice place to cool off on a hot day, but the surrounding colorful foliage makes for a fun daytrip in the fall.
-If you’re coming to Holmes County from Columbus, this is the perfect place to stretch that isn’t too far off of SR 62.
+The creek bed is a nice place to cool off on a hot day, but the surrounding colorful foliage makes for a fun fall daytrip.
+If you’re coming to Holmes County from Columbus, this is the perfect place to stretch little legs that isn’t too far off of SR 62.
 (More to do in Knox County HERE)

 Have you been to Amish Country before?
 Did your kids enjoy it?
 Have you been to any of these places?